JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-04-08-bert_biolink_large_en_3_0.md

 ## Description

 This embeddings component was trained on PubMed abstracts all along with citation link information.
-They were introduced in [this paper](https://arxiv.org/abs/2203.15827).
-The model achieves state-of-the-art performance on several biomedical NLP benchmarks such as [BLURB](https://microsoft.github.io/BLURB/) and [MedQA-USMLE](https://github.com/jind11/MedQA).
+The model was introduced in [this paper](https://arxiv.org/abs/2203.15827), achieving state-of-the-art performance on several biomedical NLP benchmarks such as [BLURB](https://microsoft.github.io/BLURB/) and [MedQA-USMLE](https://github.com/jind11/MedQA).

 ## Predicted Entities